projectcontour/contour-operator/design/gateway-api.md

 - A Contour instance or an instance of Contour defines a fully functional Contour deployment that runs on a Kubernetes cluster, i.e. `kubectl apply -f https://projectcontour.io/quickstart/contour.yaml`.

-### Service APIs
+### Gateway API

-Service APIs is an open source project managed by the Kubernetes SIG-NETWORK community.
+Gateway API is an open source project managed by the Kubernetes SIG-NETWORK community.
 The project's goal is to evolve service networking APIs within the Kubernetes ecosystem.
-Service APIs provide interfaces to expose Kubernetes applications- Services, Ingress, and more.
+Gateway API consists of multiple APIs that provide interfaces to expose Kubernetes applications- Services, Ingress, and more.

 ## Background